-One of the great experiences to enjoy in Bali is to climb the volcanic 1,700 metre Mount Batur, in the highlands to the east of Bali -- for the ultimate experience, start in time to catch the sunrise at the summit.
+One of the great experiences to enjoy in luxury holidays to Bali is to climb the volcanic 1,700 metre Mount Batur, in the highlands to the east of Bali -- for the ultimate experience, start in time to catch the sunrise at the summit.
 On the western tip of the island is Taman Nasional Bali Barat -- West Bali National Park -- where you can hike through forests and explore coastal mangroves.
 As you arrive you will be struck by the sound of the myriad birds darting through the trees.

 There is something for you in Bali, whether you come for partying, for beach life, for adventure, or simply to find yourself.
 For those who take the time to appreciate the essential nature of Bali, a truly magical experience awaits.
 There can be nowhere else in the world with such a combination of sunshine, surf, spirituality and smiles.